Death of Alberto Nisman: Death

 The prosecutor in the case said: "There are no witnesses, and no neighbors who could provide data on what happened".
 It remains unknown if the death was a suicide, a forced suicide, or a murder.
 Following his death there were massive protests across the country demanding justice and uncovering the cause of death.

 The official report released in 2017, concluded that Nisman was murdered which contradicts previous government claims that he committed suicide.
 It states he was assaulted by two people, beaten and shot.

-18-F
+18F

 On the 18 February 2015, there was a silent demonstration, convened by the Attorney congregation and federal attorney, in various cities in Argentina and abroad, in order to commemorate the death of Nisman a month earlier.
 An estimated 400,000 marched in silence in Buenos Aires in torrential rains to honour and mark his death.